VishalDeoPrasad/Artificial-Neural-Networks/README.md

 $$

 - if we add any kind of non linearity then the megic will happen.
-- this is the beauti, i neuron doing the simple task but when you join simple, simple, ... task to data i will become big and solve bigger problem.
+- this is the beauti, 1 neuron doing the simple task but when you join simple, simple, ... task to data i will become big and solve bigger problem.

 $$
  n_1 = \tanh\left(x_1w_1 + x_2w_2 + wo\right)